 - After the Maybe Ever After that closes Spaced, the "Skip to the End" documentary demonstrates that Tim and Daisy eventually had a little girl together and are still living in the same flat.

 - The ending of Final Fantasy VII was vague as to the outcome of the cast and human beings in general.
-A post-credits scene which showed exactly ONE of the party members still alive 500 years later (A slow aging lion-type creature) did little to answer questions as to the fate of the cast either.
-Cue the eventual Compilation EIGHT years later, which finally set the record straight.
+A post-credits scene which showed exactly one of the party members (A slow aging lion-type creature) still alive five hundred years later did little to answer questions as to the fate of the cast either.
+Cue the eventual Compilation releases eight years later, which finally set the record straight.

 - In Vagrant Story (which takes place centuries after Final Fantasy Tactics), various item descriptions mention the Zodiac Brave Story from the first game, naming Agrias, Orlandu and several others as well-known heroes.
 That means the Durai report from Tactics, containing a true account of what happened during the war, was eventually accepted as historical canon.